 A film reel; Actual size=240 pixels wide

-Click on the picture to see the full photo taken by Jimmy Moore, a close friend of Jack.
+This picture was taken by Jimmy Moore, a close friend of Jack.

 bar_blue.gif